netboxlabs/diode-sdk-python/README.md

 ## Development notes

-Code in `netboxlabs/diode/sdk/diode/*` are generated from Protocol Buffers definitions (will be published and referred here soon).
+Code in `netboxlabs/diode/sdk/diode/*` is generated from Protocol Buffers definitions (will be published and referred here soon).

 #### Linting